Enfants du Monde

-In order to enable children to participate in the sustainable development of their community and their country, Enfants du Monde promotes education for sustainable development in a systematic way as part of its interventions:
+In order to enable children to participate in the sustainable development of their communities and countries, Enfants du Monde systematically promotes education for sustainable development as part of its interventions:

-- Interdisciplinary and bilingual educational sequences address the most pressing sustainability issues in each context: “Water is Life”, “Living Better with Climate Change”, “Eat well, live better”, “Live in peace”;
+- Interdisciplinary and bilingual teaching modules address the most pressing sustainability issues in each context: “Water is life,” “Living better with climate change,” “Eating well, living better,” “Living in peace.”

-- Ethical reflections confront learners with their own system of values and representations in order to change certain practices (marriage or child labour, girls dropping out of school, excision, etc.);
+- Ethical reflections challenge learners to examine their own value systems and perceptions in order to change certain practices (child marriage or child labor, girls dropping out of school, female genital mutilation, etc.).

-- Classroom projects provide concrete solutions to problems identified at the local level, thus promoting children’s civic participation.
+- Classroom projects provide concrete solutions to problems identified at the local level, thereby promoting children’s civic participation.

-- Children’s rights : marriage and child labour, excision, low citizen participation of children;
+- Children’s rights: child marriage and child labor, female genital mutilation, low civic participation among children;

-- Environmental protection : vulnerability of people to the effects of climate change, timber abuse, water management;
+- Environmental protection: vulnerability of populations to the effects of climate change, illegal logging, water management;

-- Health and well-being : regulated girls out of school, early pregnancies, high rates of malaria contagion, malnutrition, consumption of non-potable water;
+- Health and well-being: girls dropping out of school once they start menstruating, early pregnancy, high rates of malaria, malnutrition, consumption of unsafe water;

 Children’s rights